 The result is a material that doesn't just outperform steel and aluminum in strength — it eliminates the failure modes that have constrained conventional materials for generations.

-Pultruded composite profiles deployed as fencing in Australian agricultural environments.
+Prior to Sylentra's formation, pultruded composite profiles were deployed as fencing in Australian agricultural environments.
 Specified in high-visibility yellow for aerial detection by mustering helicopters and animal safety — demonstrating the material's full color customization capability.
 Zero corrosion.
 Zero maintenance.

-Structural panels and elements used in modular housing construction.
+Prior to Sylentra's formation, structural panels and elements were used in modular housing construction.
 Lighter to transport, faster to assemble, and built to outlast conventional wood and steel-frame structures.
-Fire-resistant to 1,350°C — a transformative safety advantage.
+Fire-resistant to 1,315°C — a transformative safety advantage.

-Composite container structures that outperform steel in strength at 6% the weight — with direct implications for fuel efficiency, cargo capacity, and total lifecycle cost.
+Prior to Sylentra's formation, composite container structures were developed that outperform steel in strength at 6% the weight — with direct implications for fuel efficiency, cargo capacity, and total lifecycle cost.

-Hulls, catamarans, and ferry structures benefiting from total corrosion immunity — a defining advantage in saltwater environments where conventional metals degrade continuously.
+Prior to Sylentra's formation, hulls, catamarans, and ferry structures were built benefiting from total corrosion immunity — a defining advantage in saltwater environments where conventional metals degrade continuously.

 The composite enables blade geometries impossible with conventional materials — lighter, stronger, and with superior fatigue resistance.
-Five prototype turbines are operational.
-Go-to-market unit in production.
+Prior to Sylentra's formation, five prototype turbines were constructed and operated across multiple scales.

 Structural panels for commercial and residential construction.
 Combinations of the composite's thermal isolation, fire rating, and strength create a building material that redefines what sustainable construction can achieve.